-As of January 31, 2020, we had over 7,950 customers on our platform.
+As of January 31, 2021, we had over 10,000 customers on our platform.
 We believe that our ability to increase the number of customers on our platform is an indicator of our market penetration, the growth of our business, and our potential future business opportunities.
 Increasing awareness of our platform and capabilities, coupled with the mainstream adoption of cloud technology, has expanded the diversity of our customer base to include organizations of all sizes across all industries.
-Over time, larger customers have constituted a greater share of our revenue, which has contributed to an increase in average revenue per customer.
-The number of customers who have greater than \$100,000 in annual contract value with us was 1,467, 1,038 and 691 as of January 31, 2020, 2019 and 2018, respectively.
-We expect this trend to continue as larger enterprises recognize the value of our platform and replace their legacy identity access management, or IAM, infrastructure.
+Over time, larger customers have constituted a greater share of our total revenue, which has contributed to an increase in average revenue per customer.
+The number of customers who have greater than \$100,000 in ACV with us was 1,950, 1,467 and 1,038 as of January 31, 2021, 2020 and 2019, respectively.
+We expect this trend to continue as larger enterprises recognize the value of our platform and replace their legacy identity access management infrastructure.
 We define a customer as a separate and distinct buying entity, such as a company, an educational or government institution, or a distinct business unit of a large company that has an active contract with us or one of our partners to access our platform.